Are your breasts too big? Do they cause you unwanted pain and not complement the shape and curves of the rest of your body?

 However, it is often necessary to reduce the skin area as well, so that will be taken into consideration.
 More extensive procedures can even require a repositioning of the nipple-areola complex.
 Dr Rizk will then apply stitches to close the incisions, apply any necessary medicines to keep the surgery sites clean, and bandage your torso.

 Recovery time from breast reduction surgery will vary, but you can expect there to be significant swelling, bruising, and tenderness in the first week.
-Because general anesthesia is used, you will need someone to take you home from the clinic, and you should allow at least three days of rest and recuperation before returning to work or daily activities.
+Because general anaesthesia is used, you will need someone to take you home from the clinic, and you should allow at least three days of rest and recuperation before returning to work or daily activities.
 While you will notice a reduction in breast size immediately following your surgery, you can expect changes in appearance as your body heals and settles into its new shape.
 These changes are natural and should not be a cause for concern.

 Dr Rizk will provide you with medication to control the pain and prevent infections, as well as for instructions on how to properly care for your chest after surgery.
 For at least the first week, you should avoid any strenuous activities and any actions that involve extending your arms, including lifting and washing your hair.
 It is critical that you follow the aftercare instructions closely to make your recovery as smooth as possible and to achieve optimal results.